seanthegeek/wp2jekyll/README.md

 - Replaces media URLs in the Markdown content to the new relative URIs
 - Includes useful information in the Jekyll [Front Data][2] YAML

+## How is this different than the Jekyll Exporter Wordpress plugin?

+wp2jekyll does a few things that Jeyll Eporter [WordPress plugin][8] by Ben Baltar does not:

+- By default, wp2jekyll will retain the existing permalink of posts and pages, so incoming links don't break.
+- Rather than just dumping all WordPress post metadata to YAML in the Front Data, wp2jekyll only retains items useful for SEO (i.e, the featured image and Yoast metadata), and maps them to variable names that are expected by many Jekyll themes.
+This makes the Front Data much cleaner and useful.
+- By default, wp2jekyll adjusts image/attachment URLs to be relative to the assets directory.
+- wp2jekyll keeps a copy of the original post HTML outside of the Jekyll build path so you can look at that in case the Markdown conversion botched some content.

 ## Front Data

 How the Front Data is used depends on the Jekyll theme in use.
 The Front Data